-HomeTop HeadlinesVice President Killed in Plane Crash - Case Reopened
+HomeTop HeadlinesVice President Killed in Plane Crash, Case Reopened

-Vice President Killed in Plane Crash – Case Reopened
+Vice President Killed in Plane Crash, Case Reopened

 Malawi’s Vice President, Saulos Klaus Chilima, alongside nine others, including former First Lady Shanil Dzimbiri, lost their lives in a military plane crash amid adverse weather in northern Malawi on June 10, 2024.
-The Dornier 228-202K aircraft, reported missing, was found completely wrecked in the Chikangawa Forest, according to President Lazarus Chakwera’s announcement at the time.

-Chilima, who was seen as a potential candidate in the upcoming presidential election, had recently returned from South Korea where he attended the Korea-Africa summit.
+Chilima, who was seen as a potential candidate in the 2025 presidential election, had recently returned from South Korea, where he attended the Korea-Africa summit.
 The crash occurred while he was heading to the funeral of Malawi’s ex-justice minister in Mzuzu.
 The plane left Lilongwe at 9:17 a.m., but due to low visibility, it couldn’t land at Mzuzu airport.
 The plane was redirected to Lilongwe but subsequently lost contact with air traffic control and disappeared from radar.

 President Chakwera confirmed in a national address that the search and rescue operation had ended.
 “I am heartbroken to announce that this has ended in a dreadful tragedy.
 The search and rescue team located the aircraft near a hill, completely destroyed with no survivors,” he said.
 The military has begun transporting the remains of the victims back to the capital, he further confirmed.